 - Block scheduling: For offices that want to use block scheduling, you can create a blockout type for certain procedures.
 Go to Setup > Definitions > Blockout Types to create these.
 Block scheduling allows you to reserve time on the schedule for certain procedures (preventative, restorative, etc.) You can easily search by these blockout types by using the Advanced button in the Appointment Module.

-- Block appointments scheduling: Want to prevent appointments from being scheduled at a certain time?
-Block appointment scheduling!
+- Block scheduling: Want to prevent appointments from being scheduled at a certain time?
+Use Block Scheduling!
 This feature prevents appointments from being scheduled over certain blockouts.
 To set up blockouts, go to Setup > Definitions > Blockout Types.
 Select the blockout and check the ‘Block appointments scheduling’ box.